knowledge-work/eslint-plugin-strict-dependencies/README.md

   - allowReferenceFrom: `string[]` (Glob or Forward matching string)
     - Paths of files where target module imports are allowed.
   - allowSameModule: `boolean`
-    - Whether or not the target module itself can import on the target module
+    - Whether it can be imported by other files in the same directory

 ## Usage